-The Bonds shall be issued on [October 7, 2021], or such other date as may be agreed upon by the Issuer, and the Joint Lead Underwriters and Bookrunners ("Issue Date") and shall have a term ending ten (10) years from the Issue Date or on [October 7, 2031] ("Maturity Date") with a fixed interest rate of [•]% per annum, and with a repricing on the fifth year and optional redemption on the seventh, eighth, or ninth year.
+The Bonds shall be issued on [May 02, 2022], or such other date as may be agreed upon by the Issuer, and the Joint Lead Underwriters and Bookrunners (the "Joint Lead Underwriters and Bookrunners") ("Issue Date") and shall have a term ending six (6) years from the Issue Date or on [May 02, 2028] ("Maturity Date") with a fixed interest rate of [•]% per annum, and optional redemption on the third, fourth, fifth, or sixth year.
 Interest on the Bonds shall be calculated on a European 30/360-day count basis and shall be paid quarterly in arrear.
 Other securities shall be issued as provided by applicable SEC rules and regulations effective at the time of issuance.